 Healthy Connections Prime CICO contracted waiver case managers will consult with the participant and/or primary contact during the development of the service plan to ensure person-centeredness.
 Healthy Connections Prime has incorporated assurances within the three way contract to ensure the CICOs contract with waiver provider case managers.
 These provider case managers are approved by the state Medicaid agency and must be independent of service delivery.
-Additionally, case managers must meet all requirements as indicated in the state Medicaid agency to ensure compliance.
+Additionally, case managers must meet all requirements as indicated in the state Medicaid agency's conflict free modality.
+This is constantly monitored by the state Medicaid agency to ensure compliance.
 Non- compliance with this requirement will result in termination of the waiver case manager's contract.